Marina Nemat: Life

-Memoirs
+Literary career

-Her book Prisoner of Tehran has been published by 27 publishing houses around the world and has been an international best seller (2012).
+Her book Prisoner of Tehran (2012) has been published in 28 countries and has been an international bestseller.
 In April 2012, a theatre adaptation of the book was staged at the Theatre Passe Muraille in Toronto under the direction of Maja Ardal.
-In 2014, Nemat also collaborated with Motus O dance theatre to create a multi-disciplinary work based upon the memoir consisting of "a combination of the spoken word, movement, video and music."
+In 2014, Nemat collaborated with Motus O dance theatre to create a multi-disciplinary work based upon the memoir "that merges spoken word, dance and theatre."
 In November 2016 the production was performed at the Canadian Museum for Human Rights.

-She was an Aurea Fellow at Massey College at the University of Toronto in 2008/2009, where she authored her second book, After Tehran: A Life Reclaimed, which was released in 2010.
+She was an Aurea Fellow at Massey College, Toronto, in 2008/2009, where she authored her second book, After Tehran: A Life Reclaimed, which was released in 2010.

+She authored a third book, Mistress of the Persian Boarding House, a work of historical fiction inspired by the life of her paternal grandmother, released in July 2026.

+She is a graduate of the certificate program in creative writing at the School of Continuing Studies at the University of Toronto, where she now teaches memoir writing part-time.
+She speaks about her experiences to high school classes, universities, and conferences.
+She is a regular participant in the Oslo Freedom Forum.
+In 2012 she was a guest speaker at the San Francisco Freedom Forum of the Human Rights Foundation.